The-Balance-FFXIV/balance-static/content/jobs/casters/black-mage/basic-guide.md

 ![](/img/jobs/blm/black-mage-firestarter_-astral-fire-iii.png "Firestarter: Astral Fire III")

-<br />This is just an example though–as needed, you can easily shift around any of the **Fire IV**/**Paradox** casts then use the Firestarter proc when your Astral Fire timer is getting low.
+<br>This is just an example though–as needed, you can easily shift around any of the **Fire IV**/**Paradox** casts then use the Firestarter proc when your Astral Fire timer is getting low.
 Situationally, if you will not be able to complete all of your six **Fire IV** casts before Astral Fire drops, it will generally be the largest priority to use your Firestarter proc to refresh your timer.
 Guaranteeing the **Flare Star** is often going to be more important than other potential usage for the Firestarter proc.

 ### Astral Fire I